-49 Yearbook 2024 (Part 1 General) Postgraduate Qualifications para 5.6.8 c) states that "Each faculty board determines its own mechanism for dealing with possible disputes".
+49 Yearbook 2025 (Part 1 General) Postgraduate Qualifications para 5.6.8 c) states that "Each faculty board determines its own mechanism for dealing with possible disputes".

 - 33.5.
 If the dispute in terms of the outcome and/or in terms of the mark can be resolved during the process set out above, which could be upon the condition that revisions or material revisions are required to be made to the satisfaction of the supervisor(s) and/or examiner(s), in which case the process of paragraph 32.7 and/or paragraph 32.8 should be followed, the interim report as referred to in paragraph 32.9 above is submitted by the assessment panel. - 33.6.
 If the dispute in terms of the outcome and/or in terms of the mark cannot be resolved during the process set out above, the assessment panel informs the chairperson of the Research Committee of this finding in its interim report (see paragraph 32.9 above).
-The Research Committee may appoint an additional external examiner (to be approved by the Faculty Board) whose report gives a decisive result in terms of the outcome and the mark.
-The assessment panel facilitates the examination process by the third examiner, who must be informed of the process which preceded his or her involvement as an examiner of the thesis.
-The anonymised reports from the two examiners who were in dispute must be provided to the third examiner, as well as the supervisor(s) report(s).
+The Research Committee may appoint an assessor (to be approved by the Faculty Board) whose report gives a decisive result in terms of the outcome and the mark.
+The assessment panel facilitates the examination process by the assessor, who must be informed of the process which preceded his or her involvement as an assessor of the thesis.
+The anonymised reports from the two examiners who were in dispute must be provided to the assessor, as well as the supervisor(s) report(s).
+The assessor must make a final decision regarding the conferment of the degree (provided that revisions (if any) are completed to the satisfaction of the supervisor or the assessor) or non-conferment of the degree, and may not determine (if the degree may not be conferred) that the work may be resubmitted for examination.